Syllabus subtopic: Bilateral, regional and global groupings and agreements involving India and/or affecting India's interests

 Okay, so what is India’s neutral real repo rate?

 There is no official paper on India’s neutral real rate.
 When Raghuram Rajan was RBI governor, it was believed to be 1.5-2%.
 Since the adoption of the monetary policy framework, in response to a question during the first MPC press briefing, one of the members indicated that the rate could be 1.25%.
-The neutral real rate is not a constant and changes from time to time.
+The neutral real rate is not constant and changes from time to time.

 Why are our real rates higher than the target?

-Focusing solely on retail inflation targeting would be problematic at a time when the food inflations is high and actual GDP growth is lower than the potential GDP growth.
+Focusing solely on retail inflation targeting would be problematic at a time when the food inflation is high and actual GDP growth is lower than the potential GDP growth.
 This could very well be the case in January and next month.
 Figures released on Monday showed December retail inflation at 7.35%, driven primarily by onions and vegetables.
 There’s evidence to suggest that monetary policy has little or no impact on food inflation.
 The framework thus needs to be revised to look at our real policy rates.

 What are the changes being argued for?